 1 – Remember – less is more

-Ensure that your email signature is clear and concise, containing all the important details.
+Ensure that your email signature is clear and concise, containing all the essential details.
 This is no place for extra fluff.

 Bybrand has a free hand signature editor with no forms to fill.
-See this 60 second quick preview of editor.
+See this 60-second quick preview of the editor.

 2 – Be consistent

 You want other people to recognize your company from your email signature.
 This is why it’s so important to stay consistent with your brand.
-Your typeface, colors, images, icons, and even format should be consistent to the brand.
+Your typeface, colors, images, icons, and even format should be compatible with the brand.

 3 – Consider a photo

-This isn’t a necessity for every single email signature, but many people find headshots wonderful for making their email signatures a little bit more personal.
-This is especially true in a business relationship where you are trying to build trust.
+It isn’t a necessity for every single email signature, but many people find headshots beautiful for making their email signatures a little bit more personal.
+Is especially true in a business relationship where you are trying to build trust.
 Being able to put a face to the name goes a long way.

 4 – Integrate colors sparingly